Trump hosts lunch with Republican senators, Obamacare repeal on menu

-WASHINGTON U.S. President Donald Trump on Tuesday urged Senate Republicans to pass a "generous" replacement program for Obamacare, as the Senate struggled to produce an alternative to the healthcare law.
+WASHINGTON (Reuters) - U.S. President Donald Trump on Tuesday urged Senate Republicans to pass a "generous" replacement program for Obamacare, as the Senate struggled to produce an alternative to the healthcare law.

 Capitol Hill sources who asked not to be named said Trump described the version of the legislation that passed the House last month as "mean."
 That House bill was widely criticized for letting states seek waivers from insurance protections for people with pre-existing conditions.